mibaratto/mibaratto/README.md

-## Fullstack Developer | Javascript, React, & Typescript  👩‍💻
+## Frontend Developer | HTML/CSS and Javascript | UX/UI Designer 👩‍💻

 I recently finished the Labenu bootcamp.
-Currently, on the next step of my learning journey, I'm at ReDI school in Berlin 🤓
+Currently I'm at ReDI school in Berlin.

 <!--
 **mibaratto/mibaratto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.